tjplunkett/UTGO_ObsTools/README.md

 # Greenhill Observatory ObsTools

-The Greenhill Observatory (GHO) ‘ObsTools’ dashboard is a tool to aid in planning and executing astronomical observations with the UTAS optical telescopes.
+The UTAS Greenhill Observatory (UTGO) ‘ObsTools’ dashboard is a tool to aid in planning and executing astronomical observations with the UTAS optical telescopes.
 It is written solely in Python, utilising the ‘Dash’ package to implement an interactive dashboard on your local machine.
 The main calculations use the Astropy, Astroplan and Skyfields packages.
 The dashboard contains a basic sky map, table